GitRealHappy/healinghouse/pages/policies.md

     <p>We recommend booking appointments in advance to secure your preferred time and therapist.
 Appointments can be booked online through our booking system, by phone, or in person.</p>

     <h3>Cancellations & Rescheduling</h3>
-    <p>We require 24 hours' notice for all cancellations or rescheduling.
-This allows us to offer the appointment time to another client.</p>
+    <p>Cancellations with less than 24 hours notice and missed appointments without notice may be subject to a fee of up to 100% of the treatment cost.</p>

     <h3>Late Cancellations</h3>
-    <p>Cancellations with less than 24 hours' notice may be subject to a fee of 50% of the scheduled service.</p>
+    <p>Cancellations with less than 24 hours' notice may be subject to a fee.</p>

     <h3>No-Shows</h3>
     <p>Missed appointments without notice will be subject to a fee of 100% of the scheduled service.</p>